bkzk/minja/README.md

 #### Missing module

-You have installed module but python returns "ImportError: No module named ...".
+You have installed the module but python returns "ImportError: No module named ...".
 Please check the path where the module is installed and export this path to your bash environment.

 ```